Here are two ways that The School Funding Center can help you write the perfect grant request.

 - Contact The School Funding Center and tell us about your needs and reference the grants your interested in pursuing.

-- We'll review the grant(s) you've chosen and your situation.
-If we think you have a good chance of getting grant money, we'll get back in touch with you to discuss our fees and begin the grant-writing process.
+- Our partner will review the grant(s) you've chosen and your situation.
+If they think you have a good chance of getting grant money, they'll get back in touch with you to discuss fees and begin the grant-writing process.

-- We'll only agree to write the grant proposal for you if we believe you have better than a 50-50 chance of actually being awarded the grant money.
+- Our partner will only agree to write the grant proposal for you if they believe you have better than a 50-50 chance of actually being awarded the grant money.

 Don Peek wrote the book on grant-writing... literally!
 Write Successful Grants for Your School

 : A Step-by-Step Guide gives you 140 pages of specific instructions on how to find and win grant money.
 It also provides you with dozens of links to winning grant proposals that you can use as a resource when you write your own grants.
 Armed with this manual, you'll be able to win thousands of dollars in grant money, even if you've never written a grant before.

 There are no secrets to getting grant money for your school.
 You can get your share of grants provided you follow the proper steps persistently and consistently.
 Most of the schools that don't win grant money either don't apply for grants or do so in a haphazard way.
 Below I offer a list of seven critical steps that I believe you need to follow and apply in order to secure grant money for your school.
 I will break down each of these steps in more detail in this series of articles.

 1. Understand in detail the problems your school faces.

 If you want to secure grant money for your school, the first step is to understand in detail the problems your school faces.
 To understand the problems and their severity, you must consistently perform needs assessments.
 A good needs assessment will measure the difference between what you expect to happen in your classroom, school, or district and what actually happens.
 The wider the gap between expectations and actual outcomes, the larger the problem you have.
 Read the whole article

 2. Develop a solution that has the greatest chance of solving the problem.